We are under construction! During this process, some links will take you to our older website!

 .
 Eventually, this enables systemic cognition itself to be seen as an object that can be contemplated, evaluated, and improved;

-· Gain conscious and intentional control over attention so that it can be moved freely around the aspects of complex phenomena that are not represented effectively by analytical/rational thinking; and
+· Gain conscious and intentional control over attention so that it can be moved freely around the aspects of complex phenomena that are not represented effectively by analytical/rational thinking and

 · Access and develop non-thought-based cognitive resources, including pattern recognition capacities and intuition.

-These capacities enable the individual to identify the critical aspects of complex phenomenon that are not represented adequately by analytical/rational thought.
+These capacities enable the individual to identify the critical aspects of complex phenomena that are not represented adequately by analytical/rational thought.
 It also enables them to build new cognitive representations that include what is left out by analytical thinking.
-This makes possible the construction of new mental models that are not solely thought-based and that can adequately represent complex systems and phenomena as they evolve and transform through time.
+This makes possible the construction of new mental models that are not solely thought-based, and that can adequately represent complex systems and phenomena as they evolve and transform through time.

 John Stewart, July 201